khrome/ascii-art/README.md

 Why would I use this instead of X?
 ----------------------------------
-- **modular** - small set of purpose built modules all interacting through a common ani library.
+- **modular** - small set of purpose built modules all interacting through a common ansi library.
 - **color profiles** support - other libraries assume you are running x11
 - **no prototype manipulation** - No `String.prototype` usage.
 No `__proto__` usage.
 No BS.
 - handles the ugly [intersection of **multiline text and ansi codes**](docs/Multiline.md) for you.